William Crawford (soldier): Early career

-In 1749, Col. William Crawford became acquainted with George Washington, then a young surveyor somewhat younger than Crawford.
-He accompanied Washington on surveying trips and learned the trade.
-In 1755, Crawford served in the Braddock expedition with the rank of ensign.
+In 1749, Crawford became acquainted with George Washington, who at the time was still a teenager and just recently appointed as the surveyor of Culpeper County.
+Crawford, more seasoned, accompanied Washington on several surveying trips.
+In 1755, Crawford commissioned in the Virginia militia and served in the Braddock expedition holding the rank of ensign.
 Like Washington, he survived the disastrous Battle of the Monongahela.
 During the French and Indian War, he served in Washington's Virginia Regiment, guarding the Virginia frontier against Native American raiding parties.
 In 1758, Crawford was a member of General John Forbes's army which captured Fort Duquesne, where Pittsburgh, Pennsylvania, now stands.
 He continued to serve in the military, taking part in Pontiac's War in 1763.

 In 1765 Crawford built a cabin on the Braddock Road along the Youghiogheny River in what is now Connellsville, Fayette County, Pennsylvania.
 His wife and three children joined him there the following year.
 Crawford supported himself as a farmer and fur trader.
 When the 1768 Treaty of Fort Stanwix with the Iroquois opened up additional land for settlement, Crawford worked again as a surveyor, locating lands for settlers and speculators.
 Governor Robert Dinwiddie had promised bounty land to the men of the Washington's Virginia Regiment for their service in the French and Indian War.
 In 1770 Crawford and Washington travelled down the Ohio River to choose the land to be given to the regiment's veterans.
 The area selected was near what is now Point Pleasant, West Virginia.
-Crawford also made a western scouting trip in 1773 with Lord Dunmore, Governor of Virginia.
+Crawford also made a western scouting trip in 1773 under the approval of Lord Dunmore, Governor of Virginia which was led by Thomas Bullitt.
+The expedition of over 40 men included Joshua Morris, Capt.
+Matthew Arbuckle, John Alderson, and Colonel John Field.
 Washington could not accompany them because of the sudden death of his stepdaughter.
+During the expedition, Arkbuckle and Alderson found the Kanawha Burning Springs, who Thomas Hanson in 1774 described as "one of the wonders of the world.
+Put a blaze of pine within 3 or 4 inches of the water, and immediately the water will be in a flame, & Continue so until it is put out by the Force of wind.
+The Springs are small and boil continually like a Pot on the Fire; the water is black & has a Taste of Nitre."